superduper-io/superduper/docs/hr/content/docs/get_started/quickstart.md

 db.execute(doc_collection.insert_many([Document(r) for r in data]))

 ```
-Note that if you already have data in your database, you can skip the "insert the data" part
+_Note that if you already have data in your database, you can skip the **"insert the data"** part_

-Next, add the vector search functionality and add our model to the DB to convert all text in the database into vectors and also convery incoming queries into vectors
+Next, we add the vector search functionality and add our model to the DB to convert all text in the database into vectors and also convery incoming queries into vectors

 ```
 from superduperdb import Listener, VectorIndex

 db.add(
     VectorIndex(
-        identifier=f'pymongo-docs-{model.identifier}',
+        identifier=f'mongodb-data-{model.identifier}',
         indexing_listener=Listener(
             select=doc_collection.find(),
-            key='value',
+            key='column_name',
             model=openai_model
             predict_kwargs={'max_chunk_size': 1000},
         ),